thelastpickle/cassandra-reaper/README.md

 then execute the created Java jar file, and give a path to the system configuration file as the first and only argument.
 You can also use the provided *bin/cassandra-reaper* script to run the service.

+When using database based storage, you must setup a PostgreSQL database yourself and configure Reaper to use it.
+You need to prepare the database using the given schema in:
+*src/main/db/reaper_db.sql*

 For configuring the service, see the available configuration options in later section of this readme document.